 When the pandemic first occurred, we upheld two priorities: First, we wanted to protect the health and safety of our employees.
 Since mid-March, our entire company has been virtual to allow our employees and their families to shelter at home.

 Second, we had to safeguard the financial health of the company.
 Like every business, we made several critical decisions that protected that financial health in the face of unprecedented uncertainty.
 Some of those decisions included furloughs and pay cuts taken by senior team members.
 We also made headcount reductions to lower costs and prepare the business to accelerate toward digitalization.
-Those moves, coupled with our access to funding through Marlin Business Bank, allowed for a stable financial profile.

 Our positive third- and fourth-quarter results reflect much of the heavy lifting and difficult decisions in Q1 and Q2.
 Now, we’ve been able to turn our attention back from protecting and restructuring the businesses to focusing on growth.
 Like many of our customers, it feels like we can come out of the pandemic stronger than ever before.